 After two years of a relations freeze the two Koreas are planning on marching together during the opening ceremony and fielding a joint women’s ice hockey team.
 Is Kim Jong-un’s Olympic olive branch a strategy to break the isolation caused by its nuclear and missile advancements?
 Will North Korea’s Olympic charm offensive evolve into something bigger?

 South Korean President, Moon Jae-in welcomed developments as a “precious chance to open the door” and establish peace between the two Koreas.
-But Moon is facing falling approval ratings and backlash from conservatives and young South Koreans who claim that experimenting with sports diplomacy disadvantages South Korean athletes.
+But Moon is facing falling approval ratings and a backlash from conservatives and young South Koreans who claim that experimenting with sports diplomacy disadvantages South Korean athletes.

 South Korea’s recently inaugurated President wants it both ways: pushing for dialogue with the North since his inauguration while supporting international sanctions.
 The South Korean progressive leader has said that the thaw will not extend to ending economic sanctions on the North.
 Until now, North Korea has rebuffed Southern attempts at dialogue.
 Kim’s New Year address put Pyongyang in the driver’s seat of inter-Korean relations, sending a clear signal that North Korea is willing to talk, but only on its own terms.